 The programme is hosted online.

-This will continue to run on a similar pattern through 2020.
+This will continue to run in a similar pattern through 2020.

 “Commonwealth100 is a brilliant initiative, offering new ways for young citizens from our 53 member states to inspire and work alongside one another online towards a common future.
 Building on the shared values of our Commonwealth Charter, Common Purpose is bringing together the talents of our young people from every continent and ocean to cooperate and co-create for a future that is fairer, more prosperous, more secure and more sustainable.
 Most importantly, through the Open Source Leadership concept Commonwealth100 offers young people in all our member countries inclusive and participatory opportunities to take positive action and make lasting impact for the common good.”

-The Commonwealth100 Guiding Model was launched in Dhaka in October, by the Honourable Dr Shirin Sharmin Chaudhury MP, Speaker of the Bangladesh Parliament.
+The Open Source Leadership Guiding Model was launched in Dhaka in October, by the Honourable Dr Shirin Sharmin Chaudhury MP, Speaker of the Bangladesh Parliament.
 The subsequent Open Source Leaders online programme was introduced during the Commonwealth Heads of Government Meet in London in April, with a workshop at the Commonwealth Youth Forum and a launch event at the High Commission of the Republic of Zambia.